 Those who have followed my blog have undoubtedly noticed that many articles deal with the body.
 Some even explore the naked body.
 This may not be what one expects from a pastor, theologian, and liturgist.
 But pastors know that physical issues and spiritual issues are often interconnected.
 As a Christian theologian I believe that the basis of Christian thought is the incarnation — God in the flesh.
-As a liturgist I ‘m aware that we worship God using our bodies — with gestures, movement, and our senses.
+As a liturgist I ‘m aware that we worship God using our bodies with gestures and movement, and apprehend reality (including what is manifested in the liturgy) through our senses.

-My writings on this blog and in my recent books have been moving toward an emerging philosophy of the body, and a philosophic basis for liturgical theology and practice.
-This philosophy reinforces orthodox Christianity’s essential sacramental theology and incarnational spirituality.
+My writings on this blog and in my recent books have been moving toward a philosophic basis for liturgical theology and practice.
+My thanks to Professor Dr. Emil Salim of the Reformed Theological Seminary in Jakarta for alerting me to embodied mind theory which I have joined with the phenomenology of Maurice Merleau-Ponty that I previously studied.
+I have come to see that this philosophy reinforces historic Christianity’s essential sacramental practices and incarnational spirituality with its attention to the body as the locus of reality.
 In this article I give an account of this journey.

 When I was invited to teach a course in liturgy in the Performing Arts Faculty of Satya Wacana Christian University in Salatiga, Java, Indonesia in 2014, I brought all this together in a course that explored liturgical and paraliturgical rites from the perspective of the body’s engagement in them.
 I figured that performing arts students use their bodies to communicate.
 The course became a book: Embodied Liturgy: Lessons in Christian Ritual (Minneapolis: Fortress Press, 2016).
 My thanks to Danny Salim, then dean of the Performing Arts Faculty, for extending the invitation to teach and allowing me to use yoga as a way of getting the students into their bodies, with the proviso that I explain it to the students since they may have heard sermons advising Christians not to do yoga.
 (See “Frank Answers About ‘Christian Yoga'”)